PECOS-packages/PECOS/exp/pecos-neo/src/tool/design.md

 ### `ImportanceSamplingSimPlugin`

-When the importance sampling orchestrator is selected, this plugin replaces `UnifiedSimulationPlugin`.
+When the importance sampling strategy is selected, this plugin replaces `UnifiedSimulationPlugin`.
 It uses `ImportanceSamplingRunner` internally for biased noise with weight tracking, running through the same Stage/Schedule system as Monte Carlo execution.